-Grilled Green Beans are your new favorite summer side dish.
-Easy to make, packed with flavor, and the best way to enjoy summer beans.
-Jump to Recipe keyboard_arrow_down
+Grilled Green Beans with olive oil, garlic, salt, and pepper are going to be one of your new favorite summer side dishes.
+Easy to make, packed with flavor, and the best way to enjoy fresh summer beans.

 Learn how to grill green beans and you will never want to eat them any other way.
 It's a game changer and once you start grilling your vegetables, you will never look back.
 Try these Grilled Mushrooms and Garlic Grilled Broccoli as well.

-But many of us overlook the green bean when we think about grilled veggies.
-I am here today to tell you that it's time to get out and grill some green beans.
-They get this delicious, crispy outside while staying bright green and tender crisp.
-They are so good and my whole family was devouring them as soon as they came off the grill.
-Plus they take under 10 minutes.
+Many of us overlook the green bean when we think about grilled veggies.
+I am here to tell you that it's time to grill some green beans.
+They get this delicious, crispy outside while staying bright green and tender-crisp.
+They are so good, my whole family was devouring them as soon as they came off the grill.
+Plus they take under 10 minutes to cook.

 Grilled green beans can also be paired with pretty much any meal.
 They work with chicken, steak, pork, fish, and seafood.
-The leftovers make awesome additions to salads, wraps, and scrambles.
-And they work with any spices, herbs, or seasoning you want to add.
+Leftover green beans make awesome additions to salads, wraps, and scrambles.
+And they taste great with any spices, herbs, or seasoning you want to add.

 How to Grill Green Beans